Parkersburg South High School

-Parkersburg South High School in Parkersburg, West Virginia, United States serves grades 9 through 12, and is part of the Wood County School District.
+Parkersburg South High School in Parkersburg, West Virginia, United States serves grades 9 through 12, and is part of the Wood County Schools.

 The school's colors are navy blue and white (with a touch of scarlet), and the mascot is a Patriot.
 The school's principal is Maria Francisco.
 As of the 2023-24 school year, the school has 1,384 students.
 Feeder schools are Edison Middle School and Blennerhassett Middle School.

 Academics

 Parkersburg South High School offers a comprehensive curriculum with a wide range of courses, including Advanced Placement (AP) courses, honors courses, and vocational programs.
 Students have the opportunity to take courses in subjects such as English, math, science, social studies, foreign languages, music, art, and physical education.
 The school also offers career and technical education programs in areas such as business, healthcare, and technology.

 Athletics

 Athletics are also an integral part of Parkersburg South High School.
-The school offers a variety of sports programs, including football, basketball, baseball, softball, wrestling, track and field, tennis, crew, and cross country.
+The school offers a variety of sports programs, including football, basketball, baseball, softball, wrestling, track and field, tennis, crew, cross country, and disc golf.